+Michelle's employment litigation experience includes defending against class action and individual claims for wage and hour violations, wrongful termination, retaliation, harassment, and discrimination.
+Her labor experience includes representing clients in grievance resolution and arbitrations.
+Michelle frequently lectures on California and federal employment laws and is a regular presenter at the Regional Airline Association (RAA) Summer Seminar.
 Prior to joining FordHarrison, Michelle served as a judicial law clerk for the Honorable Consuelo B. Marshall in the Central District of California and worked as an associate on business and entertainment litigation matters involving contracts, torts, intellectual property, and real estate.
-Before practicing law, and while attending Loyola Law School's evening program, Michelle worked as a senior media buyer in the advertising industry.
-Her significant business experience has proved to be a valuable asset to her practice.
-Having worked on the client side, she understands how to meet and exceed clients' expectations by providing practical, real-world employment advice.
+Before practicing law, Michelle gained valuable work experience working as a union organizer representing employees in grievances and participating in union organizing drives.
+She also worked as a senior media buyer in the advertising industry while attending Loyola Law School's evening program.
+Her unique perspective allows Michelle to meet and exceed clients' expectations by providing practical, real-world employment advice.